NaokiHori/SimpleVOFSolver/docs/source/numerical_method/flux.rst

 to update :math:`\phi`.
 (Recall that my final objective is to integrate the advection equation of :math:`\phi` in time.)

-Explicitly, on a Cartesian domain, this integral can be written as
+Explicitly, on a two-dimensional Cartesian domain, this integral can be written as

 .. math::